How to introduce your kids to the kitchen?

 Using kitchen appliances

-One of important steps in the cooking process is knowing how to properly us various kitchen appliances.
+One of the important steps in the cooking process is knowing how to properly use various kitchen tools and appliances.
 At first, they may seem confusing and intimidating to kids, but as they grow and learn correct handling, their confidence will grow.
-That’s when you can give them more freedom and let them dictate the course of cooking by allowing them to use oven and heating or thawing in the microwave.
+That’s when you can give them more freedom and let them dictate the course of cooking by allowing them to use Fiskars kitchen utensils, the oven, and letting them heat or thaw things in the microwave.

 One more important lesson for the kids is learning about preserving food and storing it in containers at low temperatures so they don’t spoil.
 For instance, the new generation of Electrolux refrigerators doesn’t only have ample space in the freezer and on the four glass shelves, but it also offers the convenience of a crisper drawer where you can store your fruits and vegetables and control the amount of moisture inside which can prolong their life span.

 As we have already mentioned, getting your kids involved in meal preparation will also help them deepen their knowledge of food and ingredients.
 Don’t forget to include them in the shopping process as well.
 Make the lists together, show them how to make clever choices of healthy food and with older kids, make sure they learn how to read nutrition labels.
 This is a great piece of advice for life as they will naturally begin to think about what’s inside the products they’re buying and they’ll make better choices on their own in future.

 Cooking together with the kids can be a really positive and fun experience for the whole family.
 It helps kids understand better the whole food preparation process and form healthy eating habits that will last a lifetime.
 It also gives family members the chance to spend more quality time together.